MarolaSA/data-analyst-marola/README.md

 - Implementation, *Amazon Web Services*
   - For Data discovery, tools such as *Athena and AWS Glue Data Catalog*, which can be used to explore in more detail the data
   - For Data Storage and Ingestion, *S3*
-  - For Data Pipeline Implementation, *AWS Glue*
+  - For Data Pipeline Implementation and Descriptive Analysis and Metrics Result, *AWS Glue*
   - For Data Analysis, *Athena*
   - For Data Visualization, *Excel* or *Amazon Quicksight*
   - For Data Publishing, *EC2*